mstocco/mariostoc.co/content/traininglog/20201220-ironman2021-36weeksout.md

 With a standing component to the bike workout, I thought I would ride my rode bike on the rollers.
 Holy man, that was awkward.
 It has never been more apparent to me how different the road and TT are.
 The road bike was not comfortable at all;  it felt twitchy and it didn't take me long to hang it back on the wall.

-The 70 minute workout was done on the TT bike and not only does it feel better on the rollers, it also has the speed and cadence sensors recording the during the ride.
+The 70 minute workout was done on the TT bike and not only did it feel better on the rollers, it also has the speed and cadence sensors recording the during the ride.
 I felt a bit sluggish to start but soon found a **good rhythm**; by the time I was on the 4x4:00 reps, I was in an even better space.